roeycn/rick-and-morty-site/README.auth.md

 You can use the `useSession()` hook to check for auth, you can read and process your token on the server side.
 Spend some time with the NextAuth docs to cover [all the different options you have](https://next-auth.js.org/configuration/options) for further development.

-You can also add any number of additional auth [providers](https://next-auth.js.org/providers/), each one will have to be configured and secrets generated on those platforms, but they all follow the same basic process as Google.
+You can also add any number of additional auth [providers](https://next-auth.js.org/providers/), each one will have to be configured and secrets generated on those platforms, but they all follow the same basic process as Index.
 In fact most are even simpler.

 ### Storybook